-> - Calcium: Calcium is found in dairy products such as milk, cheese, and yogurt as well as dark green leafy vegetables such as kale and broccoli.
+- Calcium: Calcium is found in dairy products such as milk, cheese, and yogurt, as well as dark green leafy vegetables such as kale and broccoli.

-> - Magnesium: Magnesium can be obtained from green vegetables such as okra, certain varieties of beans, unrefined whole grains, nuts, and seeds.
+- Magnesium: Magnesium can be obtained from green vegetables such as okra, certain varieties of beans, unrefined whole grains, nuts, and seeds.

-> - Omega-3 acids: These beneficial fatty acids are richly available in fish, particularly fatty fish such as salmon, tuna, sardines, and mackerel.
+- Omega-3 fatty acids: These beneficial fatty acids are richly available in fish, particularly fatty fish such as salmon, tuna, sardines, and mackerel.
 They can also be derived from plants and nut oils.

-> Antioxidants: Vitamins A (retinol, beta-carotene, and carotenoids), vitamin C, and vitamin E.
+Certain vitamins possess antiaging properties and are generally known as antioxidants.
+These include vitamin A (retinol, beta-carotene, and carotenoids), vitamin C, and vitamin E.

-> Vitamin B6, vitamin B12, and folic acid are important for women who are trying to conceive and/or become pregnant.
+Vitamin B6, vitamin B12, and folic acid are important for women who are trying to conceive and/or become pregnant.

-> According to the National Institutes of Health (NIH), pregnant women are advised to take at least 1.9 mg of vitamin B6 per day, which increases to 2 mg when they start breastfeeding their newborn.
+According to the National Institutes of Health (NIH), pregnant women are advised to take at least 1.9 mg of vitamin B6 per day, which increases to 2 mg when they start breastfeeding their newborn.
 (2)

-> This vitamin is essential for all women, but especially for those who are pregnant as it helps in the development of the fetus.
+This vitamin is essential for all women, but especially for those who are pregnant as it helps in the development of the fetus.

 The daily recommended intake of folate/folic acid for women of reproductive age is 400 mcg, which increases to 600 mcg during pregnancy.